experientials/ziloo/Hardware/OV2735-module/OV2735_CAMERA_MODULE.md

 - VL53L1 and APDS-9960 uses 2.8V
 - Isles added to allow Mic.
 Select to be soldered to HIGH(1.8V) or LOW(GND)
 - Isles added to allow I2CID.
 Select to be soldered to HIGH(1.8V) or LOW(GND)
-- All connector pins(except NC / Reserved) are connected to components
+- LED connections for APDS-9960 are accessble by pads(soldering isles) near the sensor
 - The edges around image sensors must not carry signal to allow punching extra holes for lens alignment